Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 1

 Nuggets Players to Watch

-- Murray puts up 20 points, 3.9 rebounds and 6.2 assists per game.
+- Jamal Murray posts 20 points, 3.9 rebounds and 6.2 assists per contest.
 At the other end, he averages 1 steal and 0.2 blocked shots.

-- Michael Porter Jr. is putting up 17.4 points, 1 assists and 5.5 rebounds per contest.
+- Michael Porter Jr. puts up 17.4 points, 5.5 rebounds and 1 assists per contest, shooting 48.7% from the field and 41.4% from downtown with 3 made 3-pointers per contest (eighth in league).

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!